rkcosmos/Data-Analyst-Nanodegree-Udacity/P7-AB-Testing/README.md

 > Net Conversion: 0.0156

 Both analytical estimations should be comparable to empirical variations because the denominator (unit of analysis) of both is the number of cookies(pageview) which is the same as the unit of division.
-I would not suggest doing empirical study if budget is tight.
+I would recommend *not* doing empirical study especially when budget is tight.

 #### Sizing